-- Actions that change the physical characteristics of the shoreline, such as building engineered structures (gray infrastructure) and/or using and integrating natural ecosystems (green infrastructure) to protect shorelines from flooding. - Projects that accommodate flooding such as preserving transition zones for wetlands, elevating structures, or using flood resistant materials. - Efforts to retreat from the shore, such as removing existing development or avoiding placing new development in areas at risk of flooding.
+- Actions that change the physical characteristics of the shoreline, such as integrating natural ecosystems (green infrastructure) and/or building engineered structures (gray infrastructure) to protect shorelines from flooding. - Projects that accommodate flooding such as preserving transition zones for wetlands, elevating structures, or using flood resistant materials. - Efforts to retreat from the shore, such as removing existing development or avoiding placing new development in areas at risk of flooding.

 Sea level rise will change our way of life in the Bay Area dramatically.
-Our daily commutes, the goods and services we depend on, the places in which we live and work, the natural spaces that protect habitat and make the Bay Area a beautiful place to live, will all be affected.
+Our daily commutes, the goods and services we depend on, the places where we live and work, the natural spaces that provide habitats and make the Bay Area a beautiful place to live, will all be affected.
 The Bay Adapt Joint Platform's 6 Guiding Principles, 9 actions and 21 tasks suggest a way forward for us all.